newrelic/newrelic-jfr-core/THIRD_PARTY_NOTICES.md

 # Third Party Notices

-newrelic-jfr-mappers uses source code from third party libraries which carry their own copyright notices and license terms.
+newrelic-jfr-core uses source code from third party libraries which carry their own copyright notices and license terms.
 These notices are provided below.